jamesplease/lrud/examples/basic/disabled-focus-nodes/README.md

-# Dynamic Disabled Nodes
+# Disabled Focus Nodes

-This example demonstrates how the `disabled` prop of focus nodes can be configured dynamically.
+This example demonstrates the `disabled` prop of Focus Nodes, and how it can be set dynamically based on user interaction.

 ### Running the Example